Syntax

 Multidimensional Arrays

 When applying structured binding to a multidimensional array, the binding operates strictly on the first dimension.
 The resulting identifiers alias the nested arrays.
-Even when bound with a reference operator, the deduced type of the identifiers is strictly the element type of the array, not a reference type.Master C++ with Deep Grasping Methodology!Learn More
+Even when bound with a reference operator, the deduced type of the identifiers is strictly the element type of the array, not a reference type.Tired of Poor C++ Skills?
+Fix That With Deep Grasping!Learn More